trailblazing/tute/README.md

 	\#endif // _CLIPBBRANCH_H_
 ```
-* Always use the classes, and classes instead of Qt's containers and containers STL;
 * The program is designed as a cross-platform Qt-only application.
-Program should not depend on third-party libraries that are not part of Qt.
-If you need to use a third-party library of its source code to the project.
+Program should not depend on third-party libraries that are not part of Qt unless you could provide its source code to the project under free/libre and open source licenses.
+* Source file encoding: UTF-8;
+* Comment the code in English languages;

+* Tab prohibited padding spaces are made (use folling code beautifiers);
+* Margin - 0 spaces (use folling code beautifiers);
+* Comments must have the same indentation that of the code (use folling code beautifiers);

 Branches at GIT
 _______________________________________________________________________